indigo-astronomy/indigo/indigo_drivers/ccd_bresser/README.md

 ## Driver is developed and tested with:

-* Other Touptek OEM cameras
+* Untested with real device, uses generalised Touptek driver.
+Tested with other Touptek OEM cameras, filter wheels and focusers

 ## Comments